 This is one of the first questions you must ask yourself.
 Do you already have an idea?
 Or do you have to start from scratch?

-If you aren’t sure, there are several techniques to detect potential opportunities.
+If you are not very clear, there are several techniques to detect potential opportunities.

-They all consist of opening the mind and being attentive to observe, from a business point of view, almost every situation in your day-to-day.
+All of them are based on opening the mind and being attentive to observe from an entrepreneurial point of view almost every situation in your day-to-day.

 If you go down the street, look at what physical businesses you could take to the Internet.

-A way to answer those questions is to go outside and watch people.
+One way to answer those questions is to go outside and observe people.

-Always think of solving problems for people and keep in mind that your business mind is like a muscle to be trained.
+Always think about solving problems for people and keep in mind that your entrepreneurial mind is like a muscle to be trained.
 But, the most important thing is not to sell products, it is about solving problems.

 Analysis of the idea

-The second step involves refining the initial ideas until you have one or a few.
+The second step refers to refining the initial ideas until you have one or a few.

 These are some e-commerce ideas that we will analyze: